 Arrow is straight

-If you see an arrow in a straight line, or not pointing upwards or downwards, it means that rates have maintained the same price, or have not increased or decreased.
+If you see an arrow in a straight line, or it is not pointing upwards or downwards, it means that rates have maintained the same price, or have not increased or decreased.

-Full circle: this means that the rates shown are highly volatile and are prone to fluctuations in price in the direction of the arrow.
+When all three bars are filled in, this means that the rates shown are highly volatile (> 10%) and prone to fluctuations in price.

 If volatility is high and the price is increasing a lot, this means you can advise your customer of the urgency to book quickly and make the eBooking sooner rather than later to avoid potential rate increases.